 But will it recede forever?
 No. It's been popular in 1904, 1939, 2010.
 It will be popular again.
 LLL is "fit" with humans and fit memes come again.
 Like how Reagan used "Let's Make America Great Again" (L-MAGA) in 1980 before Trump used it in 2016.

 LLL is a self-help phrase.
 There are also self-help frameworks.
 These often come packaged as a little 2x2 matrix.
 You may have heard of them: ACT Matrix, Bentoism, Integral Theory.
 They're complex enough to be helpful but simple enough to spread.

 I want to look at these three 2x2 self-help matrixes today and try to answer a puzzle:

 - As memetic organisms (like LLL), how do they relate to each other?

 - As memetic organisms, why do they "fit" the environment?

-In the end, we'll combine all three 2x2's to create a Self-Help Cube that might actually help your life.
+In the end, we'll combine all three 2x2's to create a Self-Help Cube ("The Cube") that might actually help your life.

 Let's look at each matrix in turn and build that cube.